apache/cordova-docs/docs/en/edge/cordova/storage/sqlresultset/sqlresultset.md

 Details
 -------

-When you call the SQLTransaction executeSql method it's callback methods will be called with a SQLResultSet object.
+When you call the SQLTransaction executeSql method its callback methods will be called with a SQLResultSet object.
 The result object has three properties.
 The first is the `insertId` which will return the row number of a success SQL insert statement.
 If the SQL statement is not an insert then the `insertId` is not set.
 The `rowsAffected` is always 0 for a SQL select statement.
 For insert or update statements it returns the number of rows that have been modified.
 The final property is of type SQLResultSetList and it contains the data returned from a SQL select statement.

 Supported Platforms
 -------------------